team-ocean/veros/doc/tutorial/analysis.rst

     ds['yu']
     vsf_depth['Time'].isel(Time=slice(10,))

-One can see that the ``Time`` coordinate is given in days per year (a year corresponds to 360 days here).
-In order to have more meaningful x-axis in figures devide ``Time`` coordinate by the number of days per year and change its unit:
+We can see that the ``Time`` coordinate is given in days (a year corresponds to 360 days here).
+In order to have a more meaningful x-axis in our figures, we divide the ``Time`` coordinate by the number of days per year and change its unit:

 .. ipython:: python